Hyundai Motor Company: Canada

 In 1989, Hyundai Auto Canada Inc. opened a stamping and assembly plant in Bromont, Quebec, employing 800.
 The plant cost $387.7 million, with Quebec and Canadian federal government subsidies of $131 million.
 The plant was designed to manufacture approximately 2000 Hyundai Sonatas per week.
 Subsequently, Chrysler and Hyundai considered a joint venture that would have Chrysler rebranding the Sonata manufactured at Bromont – only to later announce the deal had failed.
 The Bromont plant was operational for four years before it closed – with Hyundai's sales unable to support the plant.

-With boost in sales in 2009, Hyundai Auto Canada Inc. is currently planning to build a new plant in Canada and resume production in Canada.
+In 2009, Hyundai Auto Canada Inc. planned to open a new plant in Canada and resume production in Canada.
 Hyundai subsequently sold the plant, which was eventually purchased by Olymbec inc, a Quebec real estate developer.

 Hyundai is the No. 1 import car brand in Canada without a local plant.
 Sales over 100,000 cars-per-year mark in 2012.